comagic/pg_test/README.rst

 More examples are available in repository in directory: "examples".

-Each type of test has his own schema of definition.
+Tests have schema of definition, which is described below.

 db_tests
 ~~~~~~~~